-The Van Ness BRT Project configuration approved in this action by the Authority is the Locally Preferred Alternative ("LPA").
-The Van Ness BRT LPA proposes operating buses in a dedicated transit lane, or transitway, for a 2-mile-long stretch running from the intersection of Mission Street and South Van Ness Avenue to the intersection of Lombard Street and Van Ness Avenue.
+The Van Ness BRT Project configuration proposed for implementation is the Locally Preferred Alternative ("LPA").
+The Van Ness BRT LPA proposes operating buses in a dedicated transit lane, or transitway, for a 2-mile-long stretch running from Mission Street and South Van Ness Avenue to Lombard Street and Van Ness Avenue.
 Two mixed-flow traffic lanes (one southbound and one northbound) would be converted into two dedicated transit lanes in the center of the roadway.
 The BRT transitway would reduce the existing mixed-flow traffic lanes from three lanes to two lanes in each direction to accommodate the BRT transitway.
 The Project would be built entirely within the existing street right-of-way and would require no reduction in sidewalk widths.
 Curbside parking would generally be maintained, although some loss of street parking would occur at locations throughout the Project corridor.

 The LPA combines features of two alternatives analyzed in the Draft EIS/EIR - Build Alternative 3 and Build Alternative 4, with Design Option B. The LPA has a center-lane BRT with a single median, but with right-side boarding.
 This combination of features is achieved by having the BRT vehicles run alongside a single median for most of the corridor, similar to Build Alternative 4.
 However, at station locations, BRT vehicles would transition to the center of the roadway, allowing right-side loading at station platforms as proposed under Build Alternative 3.
 Thus, existing SFMTA Muni ("Muni") bus stops located on the sidewalk along Van Ness Avenue would be removed and replaced with BRT stations located on the right side of the transitway.
 The 15 northbound and 14 southbound Muni bus stops along Van Ness Avenue and South Van Ness Avenue between Mission Street and Lombard Street would be replaced with a total of eight northbound and nine southbound BRT stations.
-The LPA includes a Vallejo Northbound Station variant which may be approved by the Authority Board as part of the preferred alternative and would include an additional northbound station for a total of nine northbound stations.
+The LPA includes a Vallejo Northbound Station variant which, if approved, would include an additional northbound station for a total of nine northbound stations.
 The environmental effects of the LPA are the same with or without the Vallejo Northbound Station variant.
 These findings, therefore, are applicable to approval of the LPA both with and without the variant.
-The LPA also incorporates Design Option B, proposed in the Draft EIS/EIR as an option to either Build Alternative 3 or 4.
+The LPA also incorporates Design Option B, proposed as an option to either Build Alternative 3 or 4.
 The LPA with Design Option B would eliminate all left turns from Van Ness Avenue between Mission and Lombard streets with the exception of one south bound left turn at Broadway Street.